A flavorful and spicy rice dish from Mumbai, made with a mix of vegetables and aromatic spices.

 FAQS

-If you don't have pav bhaji masala, you can create a similar flavor by using a mix of garam masala, coriander powder, and a pinch of cumin powder.
+If you don't have pav bhaji masala, you can create a similar flavor profile using a mix of garam masala and chili powder.
+For vegetables, feel free to substitute bell peppers with zucchini or add any seasonal vegetables you have on hand.
+You can also replace basmati rice with any long-grain rice.

 Loading reviews...